auroraGPT-ANL/inference-gateway/README.md

 # Use "host.docker.internal" if Gateway runs in Docker but DB runs on the host machine.
 PGHOST="postgres" # Important: Use "postgres" for Docker PGPORT=5432
+PGUSER="dataportaldev"
+PGPASSWORD="inferencedevpwd" # CHANGE THIS for production
+PGDATABASE="inferencegateway"

 # --- Redis --- Used for caching, async tasks
 # Use "redis" for Docker-compose networking.